-The library is the hub of the campus community, providing a place to study, do research, or work on group projects.
+The library is a popular common area for the campus community, providing a place to study, do research, or work on group projects.
 The libraryspace includes study tables, comfy reading chairs, and reservable group study rooms.
 Computer workstations, wireless internet, a printer/photocopier, and a media viewing room are also available in the library space.